 • The lease contains an early termination clause

-• The landlord failed to keep the unit habitable, as described by the building and housing codes as well as the county public health department.
+• The landlord failed to keep the unit habitable, as described by the building codes and the county public health department.

 • Harassment by the landlord.